jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 ```
 ### The Difference Between the Commodity Channel Index (CCI) and the Stochastic Oscillator
 Both of these technical indicators are oscillators, but they are calculated quite differently.
-One of the main differences is that the  [Stochastic Oscillator](https://www.investopedia.com/terms/s/stochasticoscillator.asp)  is bound between zero and 100, while the CCI is unbounded.
+One of the main differences is that the  stochastic Oscillator  is bound between zero and 100, while the CCI is unbounded.
 Due to the calculation differences, they will provide different signals at different times, such as overbought and oversold readings.

 ## Aroon Oscillator
 Aroon Indicator is a technical indicator which is used to identify trend changes in the price of a security and the strength of that trend which is used in the Aroon oscillator .
 An Aroon Indicator has two parts: aroonUp and aroonDown which measure the time between highs and lows respectively over a period of time n (generally n=25days).
 The objective of the indicator is that strong uptrends will regularly see new highs and strong downtrends will regularly see new lows.
 The range of the indicator is between 0-100.